zaufi/kate-cpp-helper-plugin/README.md

 * Add terms for deprecated symbols (and platform availability)
 * Find crash after some DB gets enabled after reindexing
 * <del>Use actions w/ states (see KXMLGUIClient)</del>
+* Normalize file names when add to the cache on indexing

 See Also
 ========